stewones/angular-morris/src/doc/_partials/intro.md

-angular morris chart provides a wrapper of `morris.js` for angular
+angular morris chart provides a wrapper directives of `morris.js` for angular